engin100/980/labs/lab-3.md

 Now that you have filled out your basic table of indoor and outdoor temperature and voltages, plug these values into your spreadsheet to calculate your calibration curve.

-Your calibration curve for a TMP36 will be linear, unlike a curve for a thermistor as described in the introduction.
+Your calibration curve for a TMP36 will be linear, unlike a curve for a thermocouple as described in the introduction.
 This means your final calibrated equation will take the form of $$y=mx+b$$, where $$m$$ is the slope and $$b$$ is the y-intercept.

 The $$m$$ and $$b$$ values calculated from this step are what you will use in the next step.